craigduncanlab/shelf/README.md

 When you have downloaded the JavaFX SDK package, locate the folder javafx-sdk-11.0.2 (or similar) and inside this, find the lib file with the javafx .jar files in it.
 You will also need the dylib files, but they are too large to store here.

-Rename it to fxlib and put it into the root folder of the Powerdock project.
+Rename it to fxlib and put it into the root folder of the Shell project.

 # Compiling and running from source